Three Line Tales, Week 68

 Photo credit: Edwin Undrade – via Unsplash

-Lift your hands up to help me not to cause me pain.
-Do not slap me, help me.
-Do not wound my soul.
-Use your healing hands to soothe my pain.
+Lift your hands up to help me, do not use your hands to cause me pain.
+Don’t use your hands to slap me, use them to help me.
+Do not wound my soul, use your healing hands to soothe my pain.
 Lay your hands to embrace and pray for me.

-Lift your hands up to lift me up not weigh me down.
-Do not tear me down by your hands.
+Lift your hands up to lift me up not to weigh me down.
 Do not dig a hole to bury me in.
 Use your hands to lift me higher into the light and out of darkness.

-Lift your hands up to give praise not to use them to carry scandalous strife.
+Lift your hands up to give praise.
+Do not to use them to carry scandalous strife.
 Do not scorn me by spreading falsehoods.
-Do not touch the anointed, lend your hand in need.
+Do not touch the anointed.
+Lend your hand in need.